 Mercedes C-Class review - Interior, design and technology

-C-Class has a cabin that’s among the most sumptuous in the class, and new tech keeps it at the sharp end too
+The C-Class has a cabin that’s among the most sumptuous in the class, and new tech keeps it at the sharp end, too

 Looks count for a lot in the executive car park and the Mercedes hits the spot.
 Taking its inspiration from the brand’s flagship S-Class limousine, the C-Class’ neatly styled lines, sculpted sides and swept-back headlamps provide plenty of appeal.
 Mercedes offers the C-Class with the 'classic' Merc grille in some territories, but in the UK we only get the sportier option, featuring a large Mercedes badge in the centre of the grille rather than a bonnet ornament up top.

-SE and Sport trim cars get 17-inch wheels while Sport models add larger 18-inch alloys and LED headlights.
+SE trim cars get 17-inch wheels while Sport models add larger 18-inch alloys and LED headlights.
 AMG Line models have an even sportier cabin, 18-inch wheels and body styling to look like the most potent versions of the C-Class.

-The flagship C 43 and C 63 cars are the most potent and a bit more distinctive as a result.
-They’re marked out by deeper front bumpers with aerodynamic lips, subtly flared front wheelarches, quad exhausts and a bonnet that features a pair of ‘power’ bulges.
-The C 43 and standard C 63 get 18-inch alloys, while the C 63 S has larger 19-inch front wheels, with a 20-inch pair attached to the rear axle.
+The flagship C 43 and C 63 S cars are the most powerful and a bit more distinctive as a result.
+They’re marked out by 19-inch alloys, deeper front bumpers with aerodynamic lips, subtly flared front wheelarches, quad exhausts and a bonnet that features a pair of ‘power’ bulges.